needle-mirror/com.unity.transport/Documentation~/index.md

 This version of `com.unity.transport` is compatible with the following versions of the Unity Editor:

-* 2019.1 and later
+* 2020.1.2 and later

-## Known limitations

-Unity.Networking.Transport version 0.1.0 has the following limitations:

-* Currently only supports the platforms
-  * Windows, Linux, Mac OSX, iOS and Android
+* All platforms supported by Unity are supported by the transport

 ## Package contents